of online Python learners

 “The combo of the streak system and the community is dangerous in the best way.
 My streak pushes me daily and the community makes the whole thing feel less like studying.”

-“Sessions feel continuous even if days pass between them.
-Py knows where we left off, what I found hard, what I've mastered.
-Like a tutor who actually takes notes.”
+“Sessions feel continuous even when days pass between them.
+Py knows where we left off, what I struggled with, what I've already got down.
+First AI tool that's actually felt like it was paying attention.”

 If your question isn't here, ask in the community.